Frequently Asked Questions

 Symptoms Related – If your child or anyone in their household exhibits COVID-19 like symptoms they are required to stay home / not attend camp.
 To ensure everyone’s safety and wellbeing, and to ensure camps continue to run in full, we ask that these instances and ailments are reported in an honest and timely manner (morning before camp begins).
-If symptoms don’t clear in 24hrs during the assigned camp week we will issue a refund in full without any fees deducted to encourage best reporting practices.
+If symptoms don’t clear in 24hrs during the assigned camp week we will issue a prorated refund (in full if no camp days attended) without any fees deducted to encourage best reporting practices.

 Exposure Related – If camps are cancelled due to a COVID-19 camp direct exposure, potential exposure and/or for contact tracing reasons, impacted customers will receive a prorated refund or camp credit.
 For example, if a five day camp like Pure Sports is cancelled due to a direct COVID exposure on Wednesday, customers will be refunded or credited for Thursday and Friday.

 Government / Health Dept Related – If camps are cancelled due to COVID-19 pandemic federal, state and local health measures, refunds will be issued less 25% in processing and administrative fees.
 Alternately customers can opt to receive full credit for a future Tahoe Summer Camps offering.

 What is the policy when physical distance, mask wearing or other COVID-19 safety guidance is breached at camp?

 We will do our best to ensure covid related guidelines and protocols are being followed (please see Activities Modifications section for applicable exceptions).
 If, for some reason, after working with the participant and family we cannot, the participant may be removed from camp that day or week/s of camp.
 In this event, refunds may not be applicable.